dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. The top 1%, will own 64% of global wealth by 2030
 1. As long as you have dictatorships on the rise you will have a different ending, because the rulers in those countries will turn to Bitcoin to build a nest egg abroad
 1. All ICOs are all just performance art trying to make a point about underfunded and ill-equipped securities regulators.
+1. The ability to recruit game-changing technical talent is going to be pivotal to your organization's success in 2018, but the market is competitive and technology is rapidly evolving.
+Hiring the right developers has never been more difficult.